-I have been quilting about 11 years.
-I feel like I’ve spent those years putting tools in my toolbox and I’m just hitting my design stride.
+I have been quilting about 14 years.
+I feel like I’ve spent most of those years putting tools in my toolbox and I’m just hitting my design stride.
 I have a background in fine art, and came to quilting as a painter.
 I have always had a “whatever works” attitude about making things.
 I approach each quilt almost as an engineering problem.
 How can I use what I have to make what I don’t have?
 How can I get this vision in my head out into the world?
 Necessity is often the mother of my inventions.

 I am very comfortable mixing traditional hand techniques with machine techniques, hand applique with fusible, hand dyes with commercial fabrics and batiks.
 I caught the hand applique and hand quilting bug bad about five years ago.
 I love the portability of hand sewing and I will often choose to use handwork over machine work because I can get it done faster by taking it with me.